vaadin/beverage-starter-flow/README.md

 ## Adding new templates

-To add a new template to the project create the JavaScript module in the `./frontend` directory.
+To add a new template or a style to the project create the JavaScript module in the `./frontend` directory.

 Then in the PolymerTemplate using the P3 element add the `JsModule` annotation e.g. `@JsModule("./src/views/reviewslist/reviews-list.js")`